 The Honourable Society of the Middle Temple (the Inn) processes and stores personal information in accordance with the UK General Data Protection Regulation (UK GDPR), Data Protection Act 2018 and the Inn’s Data Protection Policy.
 The full version of the Inn’s Data Protection Policy and detailed Privacy Notices can be viewed on the Inn’s Privacy Policies and Notices page https://www.middletemple.org.uk/about-us/data-protection/privacy-policies-and-notices

 How the Inn stores and uses your personal data

-The Inn stores and uses your data to administer your membership, for the processing of financial transactions and maintaining accounts, for the management of enquiries and complaints, to manage events or lodgings you have booked at the Inn, to manage tenancies or contracts you have with the Inn, to manage safety and security across the Inn, e.g. through the use of CCTV, and to produce summary information for statistical, regulatory and audit purposes.
+In summary, the Inn may store and use your data to administer your membership, for the processing of financial transactions and maintaining accounts, for the management of enquiries and complaints, to manage events or lodgings you have booked at the Inn, to manage tenancies or contracts you have with the Inn, to manage safety and security across the Inn, e.g. through the use of CCTV, and to produce summary information for statistical, regulatory and audit purposes.
 We may, with your permission, use your data to inform you about developments within or pertaining to the profession, inform you about and manage your involvement with services and events, including educational and membership services and events, inform you about premises to let and services that might be offered to manage the estate, and to manage your involvement with any committees you might join.

 The information that the Inn holds is mainly provided by yourself, but may also be collected from other sources such as references or information already in the public domain.
 The information is held securely and is only accessed by Inn staff with appropriate permissions.
-Your data is kept and used for the duration of your membership and some information may be kept permanently by the Inn for historical purposes.
+Member data is kept and used for the duration of your membership and some information may be kept permanently by the Inn for historical purposes.
 Other data is kept in line with the Inn’s record retention policies.

 We may need to contact you, by letter, telephone, e-mail or otherwise, in relation to the above purposes.
 It is your responsibility to update your information or notify the Inn of any changes to your personal details so that the information that the Inn holds is accurate and kept up to date.
-If you are a member, please update your details using the online membership system, or inform the Membership Department (email@example.com) of any change in your circumstances.
+If you are a member, please update your details using the online membership system, or inform the Membership Department (firstname.lastname@example.org) of any change in your circumstances.
 If you have booked an event or room hire please contact email@example.com Otherwise, please use the Contact Us information here to direct you to the appropriate department.

 You have the option to opt-out of any communication you sign up for at any time by contacting the Inn, by updating your communication preferences online, and by clicking opt-out links at the bottom of emails you receive.